 Lamonte's conviction was the direct result of misconduct that would take another 23 years to come to light.
-It is now clear that for decades, Golubski terrorized poor Black women, making them submit to sexual acts through force or with threats of arrest or harm to them or their loved ones, and coercing them to fabricate evidence to close his cases.119
+It is now clear that for decades, Golubski terrorized poor Black women, making them submit to sexual acts through force or with threats of arrest or harm to them or their loved ones, and coercing them to fabricate evidence to close his cases.118

 Lamonte's was one of those cases.
-120 Several years before the 1994 double homicide, Golubski sexually assaulted Lamonte's mother by threatening to arrest her and her then-boyfriend.
+119 Several years before the 1994 double homicide, Golubski sexually assaulted Lamonte's mother by threatening to arrest her and her then-boyfriend.
 Out of fear, she moved and changed her number to get away.
 Later, when Golubski needed to close the double murder of Ewing and Quinn, Golubski, with the help of prosecutor Terra Morehead, framed her son, Lamonte.
-121
+120

-Lamonte was ultimately convicted based upon the testimony of two eyewitnesses who saw the shooting and testified that Lamonte was the shooter.
+Lamonte was ultimately convicted based upon the testimony of two eyewitnesses who

+116 Karen Dillon, Web of lies, indifference to justice led to wrong Kansas brother being imprisoned for more than 15 years, LAWRENCE JOURNAL-WORLD, Dec.
+13, 2015, available at https://www2.ljworld.com/news/2015/dec/13/web-lies-and-indifference-justice-led-wrong-brothe/ saw the shooting and testified that Lamonte was the shooter.
 Golubksi used coercion or improper suggestion to force both of them to identify Lamonte.
 One of those witnesses, Niko Quinn, immediately recanted, and went to Morehead to tell her that Lamonte looked nothing like the perpetrator.
 Morehead also threatened Niko, who ultimately succumbed and testified to support the State's false narrative.
 A third witness, Stacey Quinn, recognized the shooter as someone other than Lamonte, and told police and Morehead, but there is no record of any interview of Stacey; the prosecutor sent her away without ever disclosing her existence to the defense.
 The false and fabricated testimony of two coerced witnesses and years of misconduct from Golubski ended in Lamonte behind bars for a crime he did not commit.